CO-HUMANICS Project: Work Package Evaluation

 In the evaluation work package, the aim is to empirically investigate how older people, their friends and relatives, and professionals use digital information and communication technologies to date and how they assess the innovative CO-HUMANICS technologies to be developed (based on robotics and augmented reality) and with what effects they use them.
 In the course of user-centered technology development, investigations with prototypes and demonstrators will be used.

-Information for seniors participating in the CO-HUMANICS project can be found here: Events
+Information for seniors participating in the CO-HUMANICS project can be found here: Project insights

 Work results to date: